Examine and steer clear of the common mistakes made by exhibitors globally

 Not informing your exhibit service partner

-Certify that the service crews handling the provision of your booth know what’s happening with your booth.
-Get them a list of shows for the year in order that your booth gets from one show to following, deciding which shows you’ve got time to ship to the advanced warehouse and which events you’re compelled to ship directly to the show.
-Discuss any distinctive things like product within the booth, monitors, height limitations, etc.
+Certify that the service crews handling the provision of your exhibition stand booth know what’s happening with your booth.
+Get them a list of shows for the year so that your booth gets from the show dates to shipment planning to the advanced warehouse and.
+Discuss any distinctive things like products within the booth, monitors, height limitations, etc.